lvplay2/isle-fix/README.md

 - Annoying white bar in full screen removed
 ## Building

 This project uses the [CMake](https://cmake.org/) build system, which allows for a high degree of versatility regarding compilers and development environments.
-For the most accurate results, Microsoft Visual C++ 4.20 (the same compiler used to build the original game) is recommended.
-Since we're trying to match the output of this code to the original executables as closely as possible, all contributions will be graded with the output of this compiler.

-These instructions will outline how to compile this repository using Visual C++ 4.2 into highly-accurate binaries where the majority of functions are instruction-matching with retail.
-If you wish, you can try using other compilers, but this is at your own risk and won't be covered in this guide.
+These instructions will outline how to compile this repository using Visual C++ 4.2 (the compiler that LEGO Island used).
+If you wish, you can try using other compilers like the modern MSVC, Clang or GCC, but this is at your own risk and won't be covered in this guide.

 #### Prerequisites